Site icon Our Breathing Planet

 Striped Skunk Distribution, Habitat, and Ecology

-The beautiful Striped Skunk evolved as endemic to a comparatively wide expanse of the world.
+The beautiful Striped Skunk evolved as endemic to a comparatively wide expanse of the surface of our beautiful world.
 That precise region of the globe doesn’t surprise many people, however.
-That’s because it developed as endemic to much of what’s now known as North America.
+That’s because it developed as endemic to much of what’s presently known as North America.

 The majority of its natural zone of habitation includes the entirety of the continental United States.
-To the north, though, it appears in the approximate southern half of the country of Canada.
-Southerly, the oft-maligned animal lives in a small part of northern Mexico.
+To the north, though, the mammal appears in the approximate southern half of the country of Canada.
+Southward, the oft-maligned animal lives in a very small part of northern Mexico.

 Nature blessed this natural marvel with an impressive adaptability in terms of its habitat choices.
-Due to that flexibility, it appears in a wide range of ecosystems.
-These include such diverse regions as rocky outcrops, wooded ravines, and moderately brushy corners.
+Due to that remarkable degree of flexibility, it appears in a wide range of ecosystems.
+These include such highly diverse regions as rocky outcrops, wooded ravines, and moderately brushy corners.

 It does, however, show a moderate preference for areas of mixed woodlands.
-Its adaptability never ceases to amaze, though.
-As a result of human presence, in some regions, such as the state of Illinois, a few populations actually prefer cultivated areas to uncultivated.
+Its adaptability never ceases to amaze the viewer, though.
+As a result of human presence, in some regions, such as the state of Illinois, a few populations actually prefer cultivated areas over uncultivated one’s.

-It’s the defensive tactics of the Striped Skunk that gathers the most attention.
+It’s the defensive tactics of the Striped Skunk that undoubtedly gather the most attention, though.
 Two glands near the base of the tail produce an extraordinarily odorous liquid.
-The animal can spray this at will for a respectable distance.
+The animal has the ability to spray this at will for a respectable distance.
 Due to the strength of this, it has few predators.

-It’s mainly carnivorous in terms of diet.
-The animal mostly feeds on insects, such as grasshoppers, crickets, beetles, and caterpillars.
+It also evolved as principally carnivorous in terms of diet.
+The animal mostly feeds on various insects, such as grasshoppers, crickets, beetles, and caterpillars.
 Yet, it sometimes eats eggs, voles, mice, as well as fish and small reptiles.
 Various fruit, such as berries, also form an occasional treat.

 Species Sharing Its Range

-Check out our other articles on 5 Marvelous Mediterranean Sea Species, Wilson’s Bird-of-paradise, Deception Island, Kinnikinnick, Blue Orchard Bee, Great Potoo
+Check out our other articles on 5 Marvelous Mediterranean Sea Species, Wilson’s Bird-of-paradise, Deception Island, Kinnikinnick, Blue Orchard Bee, Great Potoo, Mugger Crocodile

 Exit mobile version